bhaaksema/guanaco-doc/index.md

 ## Discussion

-We believe that Guanaco can actually used by students and teachers for educational purposes, just like the program _Fitch_ is used in first-year and minor introductions in logic.
+We believe that Guanaco can actually be used by students and teachers for educational purposes, just like the program _Fitch_ is used in first-year and minor introductions in logic.
 In this section, we present the educational advantages and uses we see for Guanaco.
 Afterwards, we discuss what Guanaco _cannot_ do and what further work on Guanaco would look like.

 ### Educational advantages